zplayads/PlayableAdMobDemo-iOS/README-EN.md

 c.
 Fill in the name of Mediation and select locations to target.
 Mediation is only available when the status is Enable.
 Click "ADD AD UNITS" to choose ad unit.
 ![img](imgs/009mediationgroupcreat2.png)

 d.
-Choose app and ad unit you want to configure in selection box, and click "DONE" to complete configuration.
+Choose the app and ad unit you want to configure in the selection box, and click "DONE" to complete configuration.
 ![img](imgs/011mediationgroupcreate4.png)

 e.
 Click "ADD CUSTOM EVENT" to add custom ad sources.
 ![img](imgs/012mediationgroupcreate5.png)

 f.
-Fill in the label of custom ad recource, using ZPLAYAds as an example, you can customize it and set floor price according to your needs.
+Fill in the label of custom ad resource, using ZPLAYAds as an example, you can customize it and set floor price according to your needs.
 ![img](imgs/013mediationgroupcreate6.png)

 g.
 Configure ZPLAY Ads ad source.
 Fill in adapter name in "Class Name (as the following image shows)", which means replace ZPLAYAds with adapter name.
 The Interstitial adapter name for ZPLAY Ads is ZPLAYAdsAdMobInterstitialAdapter, and Rewarded Video adapter name for ZPLAY Ads is ZPLAYAdsAdMobAdapter.
 The first value in "Parameter" should be the App ID you applied on ZPLAY Ads, and the second value in "Parameter" should be the Ad Unit ID you applied on ZPLAY Ads.
 Please note that the order of these two values cannot be changed, and there is only one space between these two values.
 Click "DONE" to complete configuration.
 ![img](imgs/014mediationgroupcreate7.png)

-Note: You are available to use the following ID when testing(not charge).
+Note: You are available to use the following ID when testing(no charge).
 Please switch to the ID you applied in production mode.

 |OS|Ad Format|App_ID|Ad_Unit_id|
 |---|---|---|---|